The course has 3 basic requirements

 - Payment at the start of the course unless other arrangements are agreed upon.

 - Regular class attendance and participation are required.
 Class participation means both answering questions and making relevant comments in the context of our in-class discussion.
 Roll is taken every class session; if you are not present during the taking of attendance, you will still be required to pay for that day’s class, unless extreme circumstances apply and agreed upon beforehand.

 - To be awarded a Certificate of Distinction, full class participation is required.
-High Distinction awards require student writes two essays x 250 words each.
+High Distinction awards require students to write two essays x 250 words each.
 Each student is required to meet with me at an agreed-upon time to discuss these proposals.

-- The KJV is used as a primary source in studies in the Old Testament
+- The KJV is used as a primary source in studies of the Old Testament

-- The Source New Testament: with Extensive Notes Dr. A. Nyland is used as a primary source in studies in the NT.
+- The Source New Testament: with Extensive Notes Dr A. Nyland is used as a primary source in studies in the NT.
 It contains extensive notes on word meaning with documentary attestations and separate verse numbers.
-It is available to purchase available through RWVM website.
+It is available to purchase available through the RWVM website.

 Dr Nyland writes…